canonical/sphinx-docs-starter-pack/docs/how-to/set-up-sitemaps.rst

 Support multiple versions
 -------------------------

-Sphinx sitemap does not support multiple versions by default.
-Configuring your versioned documentation to use an appropriate version may be sufficient, as Google and other automated tools will crawl websites for the purposes of indexing.
+The sphinx-sitemap extension doesn't support multiple versions by default.
+Configuring your versioned documentation to use an appropriate version may be sufficient, as search engines and other web systems crawl websites for the purposes of indexing.

-However, if you want comprehensive sitemaps for your documentation and all its versions, you will need to deploy your own ``robots.txt`` file and sitemap index.
+If you want sitemaps for all your documentation's versions, you need to deploy your own ``robots.txt`` file and sitemap index.
+Supporting multiple versions is recommended for documentation with LTS releases, as it makes past versions more prominent to search engines.

 For this task, we'll use the Starter Pack as an example.
 Let's assume it has three versions, 1.0, 2.0, and 3.0, and uses the URL schema of ``<version>/<filename>``.